mattpap/masters-thesis/sphinx/src/internals.rst

     Tools for configuring functionality of the module.

 ``sympy/polys/polycontext.py``
-    Tools for managing context of evaluation.
+    Tools for managing contexts of evaluation.

 ``sympy/polys/polyerrors.py``
     Definitions of polynomial specific exceptions.